 Denham Springs woman, 20, struck and killed by truck on I-10; driver arrested for DWI

-BREAUX BRIDGE - A woman from the capital area was struck and killed by a truck after her vehicle broke down on I-10 in another parish Wednesday morning.
+BREAUX BRIDGE - A woman from the capital area was struck and killed by a pickup truck after her vehicle broke down on I-10 in another parish Tuesday morning.

-Louisiana State Police responded to a stalled vehicle on I-10 west in Breaux Bridge shortly after 2 a.m. on October 25.
-Shortly after arrival, troopers found a pedestrian had been hit by a pickup truck, and the truck had stopped just past the stalled car.
+Louisiana State Police responded shortly after 2 a.m. to a stalled vehicle on the eastbound side I-10, just west of Breaux Bridge.
+Police said it appeared the pickup had struck the woman, 20-year-old Ryelee Georgeson, after she got out of the car, which was stopped in the middle lane.

-The pedestrian, 20-year-old Ryelee Georgeson, later died from injuries she sustained after being hit by the truck.
-Troopers report she had been in the stalled vehicle before she was hit.

 Ben Latiolais, 26, was driving the pickup truck that hit Georgeson.
 A breathalyzer sample suggested his blood-alcohol level was over the legal driving limit at the time.